Yogisam72/Yogi_Farm/README.md

 # Yogi_Farm
-A de-Fi platform for basic yield farming
+A de-Fi platform for basic yield farming.